ENVIROMENT STABILITY

 • Liaison with DFFE and relevant stakeholders to support weed management efforts in the upstream catchment of the infested or vulnerable dams.

-• Procurement/sourcing of herbicide for operations spraying.
+• Procurement/sourcing of herbicide for spraying at infested sites.

 • Continous aquatic weeds research and training in collaboration with the CBC of Rhodes University